WenbinZhu/Probabilistic-Reasoning/README.md

 - Stock_Prediction(Python): Prediction of the Nasdaq stock market price

-- EM-NoisyOR(Java): Using Expectation Maximum for classification
+- EM-NoisyOR(Java): Use Expectation Maximum for classification

+- Viterbi(Python): Use Viterbi alogorithm for speech recognition(decoding a sentense), given a Hidden Markov Model